Niloy173/Beginner-Level-Project/README.md

  generating n number of different quizzes ( in this program n =2) creating n multiple choice question for each quiz in random order ( in this progam n =10)

-# A simple Portfolio

-Used only Html / CSS
-You can edit this code for your own purpose